 Counts toward General Education Program requirement: Minority Cultures or Multiracial Women's Studies (GE Category 3).

 Counts toward General Education Program requirement: Mathematical/Logical Systems and Modern Languages (GE Category 2).
+Must be completed with a grade of "C" or better.

 Counts toward General Education Program requirement: International and Multicultural Studies, World History (GE Category 4-1).